-If you work with formulas in Excel, sooner or later you will encounter the problem where Excel formulas don’t work at all (or give the wrong result).
+If you work with formulas in Excel, sooner or later, you will encounter the problem where Excel formulas don’t calculate and give the result (or give the wrong result).

 But since we live in a world that follows the Pareto principle, if you check for some common issues, it’s likely to solve 80% (or maybe even 90% or 95% of the issues where formulas are not working in Excel).

 In this article, I will highlight those common issues that are likely the cause of your Excel formulas not working.

 Let me start by pointing out the obvious.

 Every function in Excel has a specific syntax – such as the number of arguments it can take or the type of arguments it can accept.